 Many people are taking a closer look at buying long-term care insurance to protect themselves and their families — just in case.
-If you are thinking about buying long-term care insurance, you’ll be interested to know that, within limits, premiums paid for qualified policies are deductible as an itemized medical expense.
+If you are thinking about buying bear river insurance, you’ll be interested to know that, within limits, premiums paid for qualified policies are deductible as an itemized medical expense.
 Medical expenses can be very expensive and even more with surgery mistakes, that’s why you can talk with a Houston surgical error lawyer and prevent that from happening.
 For 2019, premiums for qualified policies are tax-deductible to the extent that they, along with other unreimbursed medical expenses, exceed 10% of your adjusted gross income.

 The typical long-term care insurance policy will pay for the nursing home, home care, or other long-term care arrangements after a waiting period has expired, reimbursing expenses up to a maximum limit specified in the policy, you better check with a Contractor Cover professional indemnity insurance expert to make sure if everything is on track.
 Eligibility for reimbursement usually hinges on the covered individual’s inability to perform several activities of daily living, such as bathing and dressing.

 Premiums are eligible for a deduction only up to a specific dollar amount (adjusted for inflation) that varies depending upon the age of the covered individual.
 The IRS limits for 2019 are:

 |40 or under||$420|

 These limits apply on a per-person basis.
 If you plan on applying this on a mortgage, I’ve found a mortgage site here that’ll help you with it.
 For example, a married couple over age 70 filing a joint tax return could potentially deduct up to $10,540 ($5,270 × 2).
 Keep in mind, however, that, for individuals under age 65, itemized medical expenses are deductible only to the extent that they, in total, exceed 10% of adjusted gross income (AGI).